cedmandocdoc/agos/README.md

 Runs the `fn` whenever receives a value then propagate the value.

 - Arguments:
-  - `fn` type function, will propagate its received value.
+  - `fn`: function that runs whenever receives value.
 - Return: Stream

 ---